-Thus the advances in theoretical understanding and technology which underpin the LTE specifications are destined for practical exploitation.
-This book is written with the primary aim of illuminating the transition from this underlying academic progress to the realization of useful advances in the provision of mobile communication services.
+With commercial deployment of LTE now a reality, the advances in theoretical understanding and technology which underpin the LTE specifications are being exploited practically.
+This book is written with the primary aim of illuminating the transition from the underlying academic progress to the realization of useful advances in the provision of mobile communication services.
 Particular focus is given to the physical layer of the Radio Access Network (RAN), as it is here that many of the most dramatic technical advances are manifested.
-This should enable the reader to develop an understanding of the background to the technology choices in the LTE system, and hence to understand better the LTE specifications and how to implement them.11
+This should enable the reader to develop an understanding of the background to the technology choices in the LTE system, and hence to understand better the LTE specifications and how they may be implemented.